Xiddler/PORTABLE_ENV/TODO/META/sources_of_pride.md

 Bought my own house without parental assistance
 The design and completion of O'Sheas Shop, Charleville Built my own garage
 Did a 10 day tour of Andalucia on my own incl. speaking Spanish to get accommodation and food.
+And climbed to top of Pico Valetta.

 ### Good Points
 Not sure if it is up to me to mention my good points so I will skip this for the time being.